A Trump-era policy that shut out top Chinese students could be hurting America more than Beijing - KTVZ

 Wan — who CNN is only referring to by his last name due to his fear of repercussions — had a similar experience when he went to apply for his visa in May to pursue a Master’s degree in electrical and computer engineering.
 The 24-year-old knew Trump had signed something related to Chinese students the year before, but he didn’t think it would impact him.

-Wan was only asked two questions at the consulate in Shanghai: where had he gone to undergraduate school, and what was his major.
+Wan was only asked two questions at the consulate in Guangzhou: where had he gone to undergraduate school, and what was his major.

 Once the visa officer heard the name of his school — Nanjing University of Aeronautics and Astronautics, another MIIT-affiliated university — her facial expression changed, he said.
 She stopped asking questions and kept typing.
 After a minute or two, she told him his visa was rejected and handed him a piece of paper stamped with the same code: “PP10043.”

-Note: Correction: An earlier version of this story misstated where the consulate Wan applied for his visa was located.
-It was in Guangzhou.